kovidgoyal/kitty/docs/glossary.rst

    is possible for the autodiscovery to fail; the default Wayland XKB mappings are used in this case.
 See :pull:`3943` for details.

+.. envvar:: SSH_ASKPASS

+   Specify the program for SSH to ask for passwords.
+When this is set, :doc:`ssh kitten </kittens/ssh>` will use this environment variable by default.
+See :opt:`askpass <kitten-ssh.askpass>` for details.

 .. envvar:: KITTY_CLONE_SOURCE_CODE

    Set this to some shell code that will be executed in the cloned window with